Christian Walker Player Props: Diamondbacks vs. Giants

 Christian Walker At The Plate

-- Among qualified hitters in MLB, he ranks 51st in batting average, 68th in on-base percentage, and 15th in slugging.
+- Among the qualified hitters in MLB action, he ranks 50th in batting average, 66th in on-base percentage, and 19th in slugging.

-- Walker is batting .350 with one homer during his last outings and is on a seven-game hitting streak.
+- Christian Walker will look to extend his eight-game hitting streak.
+He's batting .300 in his last games.

-- Walker has driven in a run in 31 games this year (43.1%), including 11 games with more than one RBI (15.3%).
-He has also driven home three or more of his team's runs in five contests.
+- In 42.5% of his games this season, Christian Walker has picked up at least one RBI.
+In 11 of those games (15.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 37 games this year (51.4%), including multiple runs in three games.
+- He has scored in 52.1% of his games this season, with more than one run scored in 4.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.